erikpukinskis/browser-bridge/README.md

   })
 ```

+## Road to 1.0

+The basic API of browser-bridge is frozen, but there are a few things that need to be finalized before we can do a 1.0 release:

 ## Why

 * you only send down the javascript that you actually need on a specific page, for faster first visit load times